neural-bridge.dev

 Sector-specific overlays

 Most practitioners face regulations beyond the AI-specific ones above.
-A few overlays that matter:
+The overlays that matter:

 For most teams, your AI compliance is the intersection of AI-specific regulations and your sector-specific regulations.
 The practical work is the joint mapping.